The Most Common Reasons a Life Insurance Claim Gets Denied

 The best time to protect your beneficiaries is before anything goes wrong.
 Follow these proactive steps:

 - Pay premiums on time, every time.
 Set up automatic payments to prevent an accidental lapse.
-If you miss a payment, contact your insurer immediately — most have a grace period.
+If you miss a payment, contact your insurer immediately.
+Most have a 30 or 31-day grace period.

 - Name specific beneficiaries.
 Use full legal names and always designate a contingent (backup) beneficiary in case your primary beneficiary predeceases you.

-- Update your beneficiary designations regularly — after major life events like marriage, divorce, or the birth of a child.
+- Update your beneficiary designations regularly, especially after major life events like marriage, divorce, or the birth of a child.

 - Tell your beneficiaries where the policy is stored.
 A claim that is never filed is a benefit never paid.
 Learn more about the life insurance payout process so your loved ones are prepared.